aburrell/ocbpy/docs/examples/ex_init.rst

 be provided through the :py:attr:`rfunc` keyword.
 This function should have magnetic local time (MLT) as the input argument; any subsequent inputs should be keyword arguments.
-Second, the user must provide an array or list of input times for boundary calculations through the :py:var:`stime` keyword argument.
+Second, the user must provide an array or list of input times for boundary calculations through the :py:attr:`stime` keyword argument.
 Model inputs other than MLT are then provided through the :py:attr:`rfunc_kwarg` keyword.